dansmi-hub/Smith2023/README.md

 - **supplementary**: Supplementary information related to your project, including additional data, code, or documentation.

 - **renv**: The `renv` folder includes information about the R environment, ensuring reproducibility.
-It captures the package dependencies for your project.
+It captures the package dependencies for the project.

 - **manuscript**: Holds the LaTeX files for the manuscript compilation.
 This includes the main document and any supporting files.